ldelafue/regionalHydroLSTM/README.md

 python main.py -h, --help
 ```

-The files of the training will be store in the same folder where the codes are.
+The files of the training will be stored in the same folder where the codes are.
 These are the list of files that will be created by the script:

   - HydroLSTM:
     - code_cells_memory_hydro_models.pkl: it has a list of the ensamble models.
 By default are 20 models.